 - I never run out of this one!
 Make a basic homemade body scrub by combining coconut oil, sugar, and Lavender essential oil.
 Start with 3–4 drops and gradually add more as desired.

 - Create a spa-like retreat by combining 1 cup Epsom salt and 4 drops Lavender and adding to a hot bath.

-- Unwind with a Lavender-infused neck or back massage or for any physical ailments.
+- I unwind with a Lavender-infused neck or back massage or for any physical ailments.

-- Use Lavender as part of your evening routine.
-Rub oil on the bottom of your feet before bed or spritz your pillow with distilled water and Lavender mixed in a spray bottle.
+- I use Lavender as part of my evening routine.
+I rub oil on the bottom of my feet before going to bed or spritz my pillow with distilled water and Lavender mixed in a spray bottle.

-- Diffuse it!!
-For a more calming and relaxing rest.
+- I diffuse it!!
+For a more calming and relaxing rest at night!

-- Create a DIY room freshener with Lavender to banish stale odors.
+- I create a DIY room freshener with Lavender to banish stale odors.

 - Lavender essential has a deeply relaxing effect and may act as a sedative.

 - Lavender essential oil should not be used prior to driving, operating machinery, or doing tasks that require concentration

 Lastly, I’m gonna share here an infographic that you could also share with others or just study over!!